 The symptoms of OI may resemble other bone problems or medical conditions.
 Always talk with your child's healthcare provider for a diagnosis.

 Because this is a genetic disorder, your child's healthcare provider will take a careful family history in addition to a complete medical history and do a physical exam.
 Diagnostic procedures for OI may include a skin biopsy to evaluate the amount and structure of collagen.
 But this test is complicated, and not many qualified facilities are available to perform the procedure.
 It is not unusual for results of the biopsy to take weeks to months.

 X-ray.
 A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

 Audiometry.
 This is a hearing test using electronic tones.

-You may want to consider seeing a geneticist, a doctor who specializes in hereditary diseases.
+You may want to consider seeing a geneticist, a healthcare provider who specializes in hereditary diseases.
 He or she can best help you understand your risk of having another child with OI and your child's risk of having a child with OI.

-Specific treatment for OI will be determined by your child's health care provider based on the following:
+Specific treatment for OI will be discussed with you by your child's healthcare provider based on the following:

 Your child's age, overall health, and medical history